lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/05-MVC-HackerNews/README.md

 ruby app.rb
 ```

-It will create a router and start the app.
-The router is provided,
+The router is already provided.
+You just have to:
-you just have to code the controller methods in the `PostsController` and `PostsView` classes.
+- Put all the code you wrote in the previous exercises into the `Post` class.
-Before that, put all the code you wrote in the previous exercises into the
+- Code the controller in the `PostsController` class.
-`Post` class.
+- Code the view and `PostsView` class.

 There are no specs for this exercise (still, you should rake for `rubocop`),
 so you'll need to test your controller methods by launching the app in your terminal.